aoriens/news-service/README.md

       # Overriding parameters specified in development.conf
     }

-Files `*.private` are ignored by git, so it is safe to give such a name to a configuration file containing passwords.
+`*.private` files are ignored by git, so it is safe to give such a name to a configuration file containing passwords.

 # API